ember-learn/guides-source/guides/release/components/index.md

-To define a component, run:
+To create a new component, run:

 ```bash
 ember generate component my-component-name